manifoldmarkets/manifold/docs/docs/api.md

 - `top`: Optional.
 The number of top positions (ordered by `order`) to return.
 - `bottom`: Optional.
 The number of bottom positions (ordered by `order`) to return.
 - `userId`: Optional.
 The user ID to query by.
 If provided, only the position for this user will be returned.
+- `answerId`: Optional.
+The answer ID to query by.
+If provided, only the positions for this answer will be returned.

 Requires no auth.